leogiraldimg/az900-exam-preparation/README.md

 #### Define your application SLA

+- Application SLA
+  - Defines the SLA requirements for a specific application
+  - Refers to an application that you build on Azure
+- Factors -> might consider
+  - **Business impact**
+  - **Effect on other business operations**
+  - **Usage patterns**
+    - Define when and how users access your application
+    - One question to consider
+      - Availability requirement differs between critical and non-critical time periods

 #### Design your application to meet your SLA

 #### Access preview services and preview features